Name: Alex Ramirez

 Acquired: IFA, June 2, 2019 (Santo Domingo, Dominican Republic)

-Intrigued by his future potential based on a high level of athleticism and the physical gains he made during over the years he was being scouted and evaluated by the organization as a young teenager, the Mets made officially signing Alexander Ramirez their top priority, and on July 2, 2019- the first day of the 2019-2020 international rookie free agent signing window- they tendered Ramirez a contract worth $2.05 million dollars, the third highest given to an international rookie in franchise history, behind fellow top-prospects Francisco Alvarez and Ronny Mauricio.
+Impressed by his athleticism and the continued physical gains he was making while he was being scouted and evaluated by the organization as a young teenager, the Mets made officially signing Alexander Ramirez their top priority, and on July 2, 2019- the first day of the 2019-2020 international rookie free agent signing window- they tendered Ramirez a contract worth $2.05 million dollars, the third highest given to an international rookie in franchise history.
 He would have suited up in 2020 had it not been for the COVID-19 pandemic and made his professional debut during the fall instructional league instead.

 He performed well during extended spring training and made his debut in organized games in 2021 with the St. Lucie Mets, an extremely aggressive assignment given that not only would he be extremely young for the league, but it would be his first exposure to professional baseball.
-The second-youngest player in the Low-A Southeast and one of three 18-year-olds to play in the league along with Pittsburgh’s Alexander Mojica and the Yankees’ Jasson Dominguez, Ramirez appeared in 76 games and held his own.
+One of only a handful of teenagers to play in the Florida State League that year, Ramirez appeared in 76 games and held his own.
 All in all, he was roughly a league average hitter, batting .258/.326/.384 with 5 home runs, 16 stolen bases in 23 attempts, and 23 walks to 104 strikeouts.

 Tall and athletic, Ramirez runs with an effortless, graceful gait, posting plus and even occasional plus-plus times in the 60-yard dash, allowing him to cause havoc on the base paths.
 He is still learning how to read pitchers and their movements to home, but Ramirez should be a double-digit base stealer in the future with strong success rates.
 In the outfield, that speed gives him the present ability to play centerfield.
 He reads the ball off the bat well and has more than enough range to cover anything remotely hit in his direction.
 He needs to better refine the routes that he takes to the ball to be able to stay at the position in the future, as he will likely continue adding mass to his frame.
-Just prior to going pro, Ramirez put on a few pounds of muscle, and at 6’3”, 170-pounds, he definitely has room for more.
-If he grows to the point that his ability to play center is compromised, he has a plus arm that would allow him to shift to right field.
+Just prior to going pro, Ramirez put on a few pounds of muscle, and since going pro, he has continued to add muscle mass.
+His growth has not affected his defense in a negative way but should his ability to play center ever be compromised, he has a plus arm that would allow him to shift to right field.